LisaHackett97/HiddenIrishTravels/TESTING.md

 Set up register functinality, working--> users are being insterted into db but allowing same user and password to register again..

 Can still register even if passwords do not match.
-Need to disable submit button until pws match
+Need to disable submit button until passwords match

+- layout of cards on large screen, change font size, number of columns on the div Navbar fixed not working, disappears on scroll.
+Resolved by wrapping nav element only, not the header

+- User being directed to wrong page after clicking dismiss option.
+Update the return route

+- Image was not updating on the edit page, pass username, image name into the render tempalte, update the
+- Card buttons and reveal not working.
+Reviewed all code structure.
+Typos, but also styling and spacing needs to be updated. text hiding and overflowing
+- Open-close collections on mage form.
+Was not opening correctly, Had two collections on the page.
+Reviewed code and what the materialize collections did and layout.
+Decided layout on a table looked better for this form

+Bug with icon: url for method and upate filepath

+Search limited, not fully searching.
+Moved within its own container

+Testing registration form when the 'logged in user' functionality discovered was able to register without a username.
+Required field was missing from form

+Search was showing for logged out.
+Restrict to session user

 [Back to table of contents](#table-of-contents)